AhmedSabanovic/WordStream-Extension/README.md

 ## Updates

 - **New Dataset Added**: A dataset called *RealNews* has been integrated into WordStream.
 This dataset originates from the [Fake and Real News Dataset on Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset?resource=download), which has been preprocessed for improved analysis.
-- **Sentiment Analysis Tab**: A new tab for sentiment analysis has been introduced, allowing users to assess the sentiment of news articles.
+- **Sentiment Analysis Tab**: A new tab for sentiment analysis has been introduced, it is a placeholder for now.
 - **Test Version Available**: A test version showcasing how the new features might look has been added.

 ### Sentiment Analysis Test Dataset: